psandahl/virtual-explorer/README.md

 # virtual-postcard
 Create a virtual 3D world.
-Travel around and take virtual postcards.
+Explore it and take virtual postcards.